Purpose

 Inclusion Criteria

-• Cognitively normal older adults over the age of 65 (MMSE score > 25; AD8 score of 2 or less; no prior diagnosis of MCI, AD or dementia; and not medically treated for cognitive impairment or dementia) - Speak English as a primary language - Live in the Kansas City, Metropolitan area - Body Mass Index (BMI) range between 20 - 40 kg/m2
+• Cognitively normal older adults ≥65 years (MMSE score ≥ 25; AD8 score of 2 or less; no prior diagnosis of MCI, AD or dementia; and not medically treated for cognitive impairment or dementia) - Speak English as a primary language - Be able to read and write in English - Live in the Kansas City, Metropolitan area - Body Mass Index (BMI) range between 20 - 40 kg/m2

 Exclusion Criteria

-• Serious medical risk, such as type 1 diabetes mellitus, cancer, recent cardiac event (e.g. heart attach, angioplasty) - Taking the prescription drug Warfarin - Nut allergy, fish allergy (does not include shellfish) - Adherence to specialized diet regimen (e.g., vegan, etc.) - Evidence of severe major depression (GDS-SF > 5) or presence of a major psychiatric disorder that in the investigator's opinion, could interfere with adherence to research assessments or procedures - Alcohol (over 3 drinks per day or total of 18 per week) or drug abuse - Unwilling to be randomized to one of two diet interventions - Do not have access to or independence over grocery shopping and meal preparation (i.e. those in military, retirement community with reliance on dining facilities for meals) - Already consume a Mediterranean diet - Already consume a low-fat diet
+• Serious medical risk, such as type 1 diabetes mellitus, cancer, recent cardiac event (e.g. heart attach, angioplasty) - Taking the prescription drug Warfarin - Taking a prescription fish oil, such as Lovaza, Omtryga, Vascepa, Epanova, etc., or prescribed a dose of over-the-counter (OTC) fish oil containing ≥300 mg Docohexanoic Acid (DHA) that cannot be adjusted to a lower dose - Nut allergy, fish allergy (does not include shellfish) - Adherence to specialized diet regimes (e.g., vegan, bariatric, renal, etc.) that make following either of the dietary plans impossible or unsafe - Unwilling to be randomized to one of two diet interventions - Evidence of severe major depression (GDS-SF ≥9) or presence of a major psychiatric disorder that in the investigator's opinion, could interfere with adherence to research assessments or procedures - Alcohol (over 3 drinks per day or total of 18 per week) or drug abuse, defined as the use of chemical substances (prescription, OTC or illegal drugs) in a pattern that can lead to an increased risk of problems and an inability to control the use of the substance - Do not have access to or independence over grocery shopping and meal preparation (i.e. those in military, retirement community with reliance on dining facilities for meals) - Already consuming a Mediterranean diet as determined using the 14-item MedD Assessment Tool (score of ≥8) - Already consuming a low-fat diet as determined by the NCI Percentage Energy from Fat Screener (≤ 15% of calories from fat) - Already participating in another research study - Another member of household is already participating in this study - Have a visual impairment that greatly diminishes ability to read or write - Currently attempting to lose weight

 Study Design